Difference Between Accrual vs Deferral

 What is Deferral?

-- For example, Company XYZ receives $10,000 for a service it will provide over ten months from January to December.
-But the cash has been received in advance by the company.
-In that scenario, the accountant should defer $9,000 from the books of account to a liability account known as “Unearned Revenue” and should only record $1,000 as revenue for that period.
-The remaining amount should be adjusted every month and should be deducted from the Unearned Revenue monthly as the firm to their customers will render the services.
+- For example, the company XYZ gets $10,000 for service over ten months from January to December.
+The money has been accepted in advance by the company.
+In that scenario, the accountant should defer $9,000 from the books of account to a liability account known as “unearned revenue” and should only record $1,000 as revenue for that period.
+The remaining amount should be adjusted every month and deducted from the Unearned Revenue monthly as their customers will render the services.

-- Examples of Deferrals (Expenses)
+- Examples of deferrals (expenses)

 - Insurance